 Operational Resilience has visibility at Board level with regular quarterly reporting to the Board on our overall Operational Resilience capabilities.
 There is a risk framework for overall governance of Operational Resilience which applies to the Society as a whole.
-The focus of the quarterly Board update is the resilience of our critical Business Services and the underpinning enablers of those Services (people, premises, technology and third parties) to respond to any risk event that might materialise.
+The focus of the quarterly Board update is the resilience of our Important Business Services and the underpinning enablers of those Services (people, premises, technology, data and third parties) to respond to any risk event that might materialise.

-There have been three core themes guiding our Operational Resilience capability development within the last reporting period: firstly regulatory expectations of firms' capabilities; secondly our normal Operational Resilience development plan; and thirdly our response to COVID-19.
+There have been three core themes guiding our Operational Resilience capability development within the last reporting period: firstly our ongoing response to COVID-19; secondly regulatory expectations of firms' capabilities; and thirdly, our normal Operational Resilience development plan.